OpenCLIM/cropnet/README.md

 - Run the main code in the cell below

 The code is set up to run for the x,y coordinates specified by the obscoords variable, for a single year or multiple years, for each UKCP18 ensemble member.
-The first time it is run it will download the required MODIS LAI data for assimilation.
+To download the required MODIS LAI data for assimilation set obs=1.
 After this, if the xy coords and years have not been changed, the obs switch can be set to 2, so that it uses what is already downloaded.
-The first time it is run it will also format the netcdf UKCP18 data into an R datacube format.
-Future times it is run, the genRdata switch can be set to 0.
-In future versions of the code, it will be changed to use the netCDF data directly.

 The final output of the code will be the original, modelled yield and the updated, assimilated yield in xarray datasets, which are similar in structure to netcdf files.
 The data will also be saved on disk as netcdf files.
 The datasets will